 When are probiotics beneficial?

 According to a detailed analysis published in the American Journal of Gastroenterology, there are few strong evidence for the use of probiotics.
-Some evidence exist for use of probiotics in certain conditions.
+Some evidence exist for their use in certain conditions.
 These conditions include using VSL#3 for maintaining remissions in patients with pouchitis or treating active ulcerative colitis, using Lactobacillus in patients with painful diverticulosis, using a variety of probiotics (Lactobacillus, Bifidobacterium, Streptococcus, or VSL#3) in patients with minimal hepatic encephalopathy, or providing synbiotics to patients postoperatively after liver transplantation.

 What should you do?